LaneDibello/Kotor-Randomizer/README.md

 * Per category seeding means that two players can have different active categories but still have similar experiences when using the same seed.

 ## Download
-The Download for the latest stable release can be found in the resource section of the [Kotor Speedrunning SRC page](https://www.speedrun.com/kotor1/resources), under “Kotor Randomizer 2”.
+The Download for the latest stable release can be found in the resource section of the [Kotor Speedrunning SRC page](https://www.speedrun.com/kotor1/resources), under “Kotor Randomizer”.
 It can also be downloaded from the release page on [GitHub](https://github.com/LaneDibello/Kotor-Randomizer/releases/latest).